What is Financial Need?

 Financial Need Can Change Each Year

-Financial need may also change each year, since the cost of attendance and EFC may change each year.
+Financial need may also change each year, since the cost of attendance and SAI may change each year.

 The cost of attendance typically increases from one year to the next.
 Even if a college has a tuition freeze, other costs, such as housing, meals and textbooks, may increase.
 Some colleges freeze tuition but not the fees.

-The EFC will change with fluctuations in the family income and assets.
-Also, the formula that is used to calculate the EFC may change due to inflationary adjustments.
+The SAI will change with fluctuations in the family income and assets.
+Also, the formula that is used to calculate the SAI may change due to inflationary adjustments.

 Also, even if the amount of financial aid increases as the cost of attendance increases, many colleges practice front-loading of grants.
 This may cause the mix of grants vs. loans in the financial aid package to shift to a greater proportion of loans after the freshman year.